Tedec1/Tedec1/README.md

 ### Hi there 👋

+- My github CV can be found at Tedec1.github.io
 <!--
 **Tedec1/Tedec1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.